 Ease of Clipping

-The carabiners on this quickdraw are noticeably larger than the carabiners found on most lightweight wiregate quickdraws, such as the Black Diamond Oz Quickdraws, or the similarly priced Trango Phase Quickdraws.
+The carabiners on this quickdraw are noticeably larger than the carabiners found on most lightweight wiregate quickdraws.
 This makes them far easier to clip, and much more suitable for use while sport climbing.

 What we really loved is the super large gate opening, with a measured clearance of 27mm, the tops for any carabiners in this review.
-Only the Petzl Djinn Axess, which feature far larger carabiners, can claim to have the same high level of clearance.
-The rope easily drops through the slightly angled gates, and fall into the deep basket with ease.
+High gate clearance makes for easy clippability, and the rope easily drops through the slightly angled gates, falling into the deep basket with ease.
 While they weren't the absolute best for this purpose, there is nothing to complain about when clipping these draws.

 Ease of Unclipping